roytseng-tw/Detectron.pytorch/README.md

-# A *Faster* Pytorch Implementation of Faster R-CNN
+# A Pytorch Implementation of Mask R-CNN
+This repository is built on [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
+Million thanks to Jianwei Yang and Jiasen Lu's awesome work.

+**Still under construction!!**
+- bbox + mask training is working, but not sure about the accuracy.

+Below is the original readme from [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch)

 ## Introduction